jacob-mf/routing-wmn/README.md

 You can choose them in the 'omnetpp.ini' file as **.appType= 'App' or 'BurstyApp' or 'AppUDP' (most used for AntWMNet and AODV)

-Project is only tested in 'KliKle', 'WMNBase' and 'WmnStatic' networks in dir /networks Check files 'License' and 'gpl' for license details
+Project is only tested in 'KliKle', 'WmnBase', 'WmnStats' and 'WmnStatic' networks in dir /networks Check files 'License' and 'gpl' for license details

 -------------------------